Figure 1

 of how much remains after each stage and get a limiting

 sequence instead.)
-Follow with the Fun Fact on the
+Follow with the Fun Fact Devil's Staircase.

 The Math Behind the Fact: